solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

     > **Note**: On the **Web1** activity, on the **General** tab there is a **Secure Output** checkbox that when checked will prevent the secret value from being logged in plain text, for instance in the pipeline run, you would see a masked value ***** instead of the actual value retrieved from the Key vault.
 Any activity that consumes this value should also have their **Secure Input** checkbox checked.

-### Task 5 - Access Control to Synapse SQL Serverless
+### Task 5 - Access Control to Synapse SQL Serverless Endpoints

-When creating a new SQL Serverless pool, you will need to ensure that it has sufficient rights to read/query the primary workspace storage account.
+When creating a new SQL Serverless endpoint, you will need to ensure that it has sufficient rights to read/query the primary workspace storage account.
 Execute the following SQL script to grant this access:

 ```sql
 -- Replace <PrimaryStorage> with the workspace default storage account name.